TZstats-Columbia/STAT-UN-1001-Fall-2026/course-development/syllabus.md

 AI tools may be used in this course for brainstorming, feedback, coding help, revision, and generating alternative explanations.
 They may not replace the student's own reasoning, interpretation, or responsibility.

 The course treats AI neither as magic nor as something to ignore.
-We will use statistical reasoning to ask what AI-related claims can and cannot show, and we will use AI tools transparently when they help the course run more efficiently.
+We will use statistical reasoning to ask what AI-related claims can and cannot show, and we will practice using AI tools transparently and responsibly when they can support learning or help the course run more efficiently.

 Students must acknowledge meaningful AI use on project work.
 A suitable acknowledgment includes: